yevgeniyilyin/aws-certification/devops-pro/devops-pro.md

 The template developer defines a custom resource in their template, which includes a service token and any input data parameters.
 Depending on the custom resource, the input data might be required; however, the service token is always required.

-The service token specifies where AWS CloudFormation sends requests to, such as to an Amazon SNS topic ARN or to an AWS Lambda function ARN.
+The service token specifies where AWS CloudFormation sends requests to, such as to an **Amazon SNS topic ARN** or to an **AWS Lambda function ARN**.

 # AWS Config